Frenkel's entropy-exchange mechanism in monodisperse, nearly hard-sphere colloids: minimal perturbations to access fluid-crystal coexistence: Results and discussion

-Thinking again about the finite-hardness particles diffusing within a fictitious enclosure: increasing hardness of those same particles will drive osmotic pressure up; with sufficient increase, rearrangement into crystal structure will reduce osmotic pressure and increase local entropy.
-To examine this effect, we systematically increased the hardness to $V_0=15kT$, $30kT$ and $60kT$, corresponding to reduced second virial coefficients of $B_2^*=0.990, 0.993, 0.995$, respectively. \textbf{Figure \ref{fig:fig_hardness}(a)} shows that as particles approach the true hard-sphere limit, the predicted freezing and melting points approach the theory-derived values.
-For the freezing point, $\phi_{F}=0.500$ (for $V_0=15kT$); $\phi_{F}=0.499$ (for $30kT$); and $\phi_{F}=0.497$ (for $60kT$).
-For the melting point, $\phi_{M}=0.544$, $\phi_{M}=0.542$, $\phi_{M}=0.541$ for $V_0=15kT$, $30kT$ and $60kT$, respectively.
-Increased hardness also facilitated phase separation: with the same starting configuration, a system of harder particles phase separated across more of the theoretical coexistence region (discussed further in \S\ref{subsec:app_time}).
+Considering finite-hardness particles diffusing within a fictitious enclosure, increasing hardness raises osmotic pressure; beyond a critical threshold, structural rearrangement into a crystalline phase reduces osmotic pressure and increases local entropy.
+To examine this relationship, we systematically increased hardness to \(V_0 = 15kT\), \(30kT\), and \(60kT\), corresponding to reduced second virial coefficients \(B_2^* = 0.990\), \(0.993\), and \(0.995\), respectively.
+Fig.~\ref{fig:fig_hardness}(a) shows that as particle hardness approaches the true hard-sphere limit, the predicted freezing and melting points converge toward theoretical values.
+For the freezing point, \(\phi_{\mathrm{F}} = 0.500\) (\(V_0 = 15kT\)), \(0.499\) (\(30kT\)), and \(0.497\) (\(60kT\)); for the melting point, \(\phi_{\mathrm{M}} = 0.544\), \(0.542\), and \(0.541\), respectively.
+Increased hardness also facilitated phase separation: with identical starting configurations, systems of harder particles exhibited phase coexistence across a broader portion of the theoretical coexistence region (see \S\ref{subsec:app_time}).

-\textbf{Figure \ref{fig:fig_hardness}(b)} shows the osmotic pressure measured in each of these samples.
-At each volume fraction, samples were prepared close to the liquid metastable line as in \textbf{Figure \ref{fig:fig_xi_6kt}}, with the corresponding initial crystal fractions shown in \textbf{Figure \ref{fig:fig_image_panel}}.
-Particle hardness was then set to one of the four values shown, and the simulation commenced.
-As expected, increased hardness increases the osmotic pressure of the metastable states at all volume fractions, with the hardest values close to the purely-hard atomic theory osmotic pressure.
-As discussed above, increased hardness also reduces amorphous configuration states and thus long-range entropy, which promotes further phase separation.
-This effect is especially pronounced at low volume fractions (e.g. $\phi=0.505$), now predicting coexistence pressure approaching atomic theory prediction as particle hardness increases.
-Our predicted coexistence line thus flattens and approaches the Hoover and Ree theory line as particle hardness approaches the truly-hard limit.
+Fig.~\ref{fig:fig_hardness}(b) presents the osmotic pressure for these systems.
+At each \(\phi\), samples were prepared near the fluid metastable line (as in Fig.~\ref{fig:fig_xi_6kt}), with corresponding initial crystal fractions shown in Fig.~\ref{fig:fig_image_panel}.
+Particle hardness was then set to one of the four values indicated, and simulation commenced.
+As expected, increased hardness raised the osmotic pressure of metastable states at all volume fractions, with the hardest samples approaching the purely hard-sphere values from hard-sphere liquid-state theory.
+As discussed above, greater hardness reduces amorphous configurations and long-range entropy, thereby promoting phase separation.
+This effect is particularly pronounced at low \(\phi\) (e.g., \(\phi = 0.505\)), where coexistence pressures approach theoretical predictions as hardness increases.
+The resulting coexistence line flattens and converges toward the Hoover-Ree theoretical tie line as the particles approach the truly hard-sphere limit.